Coating station

 |---|---|

-| Uneven transfer | Roller surface condition, hardness, pressure, parallelism, medium viscosity |
+| Uneven transfer | Surface condition, hardness, pressure, parallelism, medium viscosity |

-| Local carryover / adhesive pick-up | Poor release, surface contamination, material compatibility |
+| Local carryover or adhesive pick-up | Release behavior, surface contamination, material compatibility |

-| Surface stripes | Roller surface defects, local build-up, runout, periodic contamination |
+| Stripes or local marks | Surface defects, local build-up, runout, periodic contamination |

-| Roller build-up / surface film | Cleanability, medium drying, surface aging, operating temperature |
+| Build-up or surface film | Cleanability, medium drying behavior, surface aging, operating temperature |

-| Insufficient transfer | Surface too smooth, insufficient contact pressure, poor pickup |
+| Insufficient transfer | Surface too smooth, contact pressure too low, pickup too weak |

-| Performance becomes worse over time | Surface glazing, swelling, compressed contamination, material mismatch |
+| Performance becomes worse over time | Glazing, swelling, compressed contamination, material mismatch, cleaning effect |

 The material and surface of a transfer roller are usually selected according to the contact medium, pickup / release requirement, cleaning method, temperature, and operating pressure.